 Current and recent projects emphasize five primary areas: 1) juveniles’ Miranda rights comprehension and confessions, 2) youths’ capacities to successfully complete probation, 3) international research on juveniles’ competence to stand trial in Argentina, 4) development, evaluation, and implementation of an anger management intervention for female youth in the juvenile justice system, and 5) development and evaluation of the Police School Diversion Program.

 More information is available here.

-The Lab team currently consists of one faculty member, a post-doctoral fellow, 5 JD/PhD students, 4 PhD students, 2 master's students, several undergraduate research assistants, and a project coordinator.
-A senior policy consultant will be joining the Juvenile Justice Research and Reform Lab in January 2016.
-More information is available here.
+The Lab team currently consists of one faculty member, a senior policy advisor, a post-doctoral fellow, 5 JD/PhD students, 4 PhD students, 1 master's student, 1 BS/MS student, several undergraduate research assistants, and a project coordinator.

 Dr. Goldstein generally accepts one PhD student every other year, one JD/PhD student every other year, and one master's student annually.